develhope-java23/EsercitazioniCheckpoint2/Simulazione11.md

 - recharge()
   - Increases the energy by the sum of the batteries capacities, then empties the batteries list.
 If no batteries are present, throw an exception.
 - accelerate()
-  - Increases the speed by energy * 0.1, then decreases energy by the same value
+  - Increases the speed by energy * 0.1, then decreases energy by the same value.
+If speed is greater than maxSpeed, cap its value to maxSpeed.
 - move()
   - Increases position by speed * 0.6, then decreases speed by the same value